Punk Garden

 The Spice Kit

 Hunger is the best spice.
 But after that comes the feeling of chopping home-grown, freshly picked fresh spices directly into the cooking.
 The aroma, taste and freshness are outstanding and no vacuum packaging in the world can deliver that feeling.
-So join in and create your own spice oasis.
-In our Spice Kit, we have selected very high quality seeds that are produced on a small scale by dedicated local growers in Sweden.
+So come along and create your own spice oasis.
+In our Spice Kit we have selected seeds of very high quality that are produced on a small scale by dedicated local growers in Sweden.
 In collaboration with Nordfrö.
 Read more

 Lemon basil

-This basil is a must for the self-employed!
-Easy to grow and useful with the scent and taste of lemon.
+This basil is a must for the home gardener!
+Easy to grow and useful with a lemon scent and taste.
 Has green pointed leaves that are excellent for cooking.
-Widely used in Thai cuisine.
-Gives a spicy lemon flavor that goes well with fish or meat dishes, with salads or in herb vinegar.
+Used extensively in Thai cuisine.
+Gives a spicy lemon flavor that goes well in fish or meat dishes, in salads or in herbal vinegar.
 Can also be used for tea.
-Suitable for growing in pots in a warm and sunny location.
+Suitable for growing in a pot in a warm and sunny location.

 Grown by : Gisela at Gisslagården (Falköping).